CopernicaMarketingSoftware/Documentation/SMTPeter/en/smtp-api.md

 email/password combination of your SMTPeter account or Copernica account to login.
 Note however that most additional features, including the tracking of clicks and opens, are disabled for this option.

+In general the [REST API](./rest-api) is recommended, as it is easier to use and handles parameters much better.

 ## Examples

-To demonstrate how easy it is to connect with SMTPeter, we have three examples of how to set SMTPeter for different email clients.
+To demonstrate how easy it is to connect with SMTPeter, we have three examples of how to set up SMTPeter for different email clients.

 Before you set up your client, you first have to open SMTPeter's dashboard and create a SMTP login.
 Remember the password or copy it immediately to